Ruturaj0861/automation/README.md

 #  Automation Framework

-This repository hosts the automation framework for the QA efforts of the HostedSeats project.
+This repository hosts the automation framework for the QA efforts of the automation project.
 Built using **Playwright** and **TypeScript**, the framework enables robust end-to-end testing to ensure application quality.

 ---